ggez/good-web-game/README.md

 * screenshot function
 * window icon
 * gamepad support on WASM (as `gilrs` depends on wasm-bindgen)
-* and custom shader support (yes, this is a big one, but if you need it and are familiar with `miniquad` please consider starting a PR; `miniquad` has all the tools you need)

 ### On blurry graphics